 Tip: Lead by example!
 Ensure that higher management also participates in training.

 Keep an open channel of communication between higher management and the general workforce.
 Allow suggestions from your employees on their challenges and develop training tailored to overcome them.

-➡️ DEI training that works
+➡️ DEI training with Zavvy that really works

 If there's a magic bullet, it's spelled engagement.